Maziarkiani/culturally-adaptive-prompting/README.md

 ## Human Evaluation

 Native speakers of Persian and Italian rated rationale pairs from B1 and M1 on a 1-4 scale of cultural appropriateness in a blind A/B test, and separately validated cases where only one condition detected a problem.
 Seven evaluators took part per language.
 The forms themselves, including the rationales and news text shown to evaluators, are included as PDFs in `human_evaluation/`.
-Raw form responses aren't published to protect evaluator privacy.
 See `human_evaluation/README.md` for the full breakdown.

 ---